LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/04-how-to-help.md

 Active listening means we listen to try and understand not just what the person is saying, but also the non-verbal emotions and body language.

-*Active listening is explained in detail in* Compassionate Care, *a book on empathic communication and care in the Bettercare series.*
+*Active listening is explained in detail in* Compassionate Care, *a forthcoming book on empathic communication and care in the Bettercare series.*

 > Active listening not only assesses what someone says, but takes note of their non-verbal emotions and body language.